MateusjsSilva/competitive-programming/beecrowd/java/2412/Explanation.md

-# Descrição do Problema

-Tarzan precisa manter a ordem na floresta e, para isso, ele viaja entre as árvores utilizando cipós.
-Após uma tempestade, restaram apenas
-𝑁 árvores, e ele quer saber se consegue viajar entre todas elas usando os cipós.
-Ele só pode viajar entre duas árvores se a distância entre elas for menor ou igual ao alcance
-𝐷 dos cipós.

-O objetivo é verificar se Tarzan consegue alcançar todas as árvores a partir de qualquer árvore, possivelmente passando por outras árvores no caminho.
+# Problem Description

+Tarzan needs to maintain order in the forest, and to do so, he travels between trees using vines.
+After a storm, only 𝑁 trees remain, and he wants to know if he can travel between all of them using the vines.
+He can only travel between two trees if the distance between them is less than or equal to the vine's range
+𝐷.

+The objective is to check if Tarzan can reach all the trees from any starting tree, possibly passing through other trees along the way.

-## Entradas:
+## Input:

-- **N**: Número de árvores restantes (2 ≤ N ≤ 1000).
+- **N**: Number of remaining trees (2 ≤ N ≤ 1000).
-- **D**: Alcance dos cipós em metros (1 ≤ D ≤ 5000).
+- **D**: Vine's range in meters (1 ≤ D ≤ 5000).
-- **(X<sub>i</sub>, Y<sub>i</sub>)**: Coordenadas de cada árvore no plano (0 ≤ X<sub>i</sub>, Y<sub>i</sub> ≤ 5000).
+- **(X<sub>i</sub>, Y<sub>i</sub>)**: Coordinates of each tree on the plane (0 ≤ X<sub>i</sub>, Y<sub>i</sub> ≤ 5000).

-## Saída:
+## Output:

-- "S": Tarzan consegue viajar entre todas as árvores.
+- "S": Tarzan can travel between all trees.
-- "N": Tarzan não consegue viajar entre todas as árvores.
+- "N": Tarzan cannot travel between all trees.

-# Resolução
+# Solution

-## 1. Modelagem do Problema como Grafo
-- Cada árvore é um nó (vértice) em um grafo.
-- Existe uma aresta entre dois nós (árvores) i e j se a distância entre eles for menor ou igual a D.
+## 1. Modeling the Problem as a Graph

+- Each tree is a node (vertex) in a graph.
+- There is an edge between two nodes (trees) i and j if the distance between them is less than or equal to D.
-- Distância Euclidiana entre duas árvores com coordenadas (X<sub>i</sub>, Y<sub>i</sub>) e (X<sub>j</sub>, Y<sub>j</sub>):
+- The Euclidean distance between two trees with coordinates (X<sub>i</sub>, Y<sub>i</sub>) and (X<sub>j</sub>, Y<sub>j</sub>):
     - d(i,j) = √((X<sub>i</sub> - X<sub>j</sub>)² + (Y<sub>i</sub> - Y<sub>j</sub>)²)
-- Em vez de calcular a raiz quadrada, comparamos os quadrados das distâncias:
+- Instead of calculating the square root, we compare the squares of the distances:
     - d(i,j)² ≤ D²

-## 2. Objetivo
+## 2. Objective

-- Verificar se o grafo formado é conexo, ou seja, se é possível alcançar todas as árvores partindo de qualquer árvore.
-- Para isso, utilizamos Busca em Profundidade (DFS) para explorar o grafo.
+- Check if the graph is connected, meaning it is possible to reach all trees starting from any tree.
+- To do this, we use Depth-First Search (DFS) to explore the graph.

-# Implementação
+# Implementation

-## 1. Entrada dos Dados
+## 1. Input Data

-- Ler o número de árvores N e o alcance D.
+- Read the number of trees N and the vine's range D.
-- Ler as coordenadas (X<sub>i</sub>, Y<sub>i</sub>) de cada árvore.
+- Read the coordinates (X<sub>i</sub>, Y<sub>i</sub>) of each tree.

-## 2. Construção do Grafo
+## 2. Graph Construction

-- Criar uma lista de adjacência que conecte as árvores com distância ≤ D.
-- Para cada par de árvores i e j, calcular a distância e adicionar uma aresta entre elas se a distância for válida.
+- Create an adjacency list connecting trees with a distance ≤ D.
+- For each pair of trees i and j, calculate the distance and add an edge between them if the distance is valid.

-## 3. Busca em Profundidade (DFS)
+## 3. Depth-First Search (DFS)

-- Utilizar DFS para verificar se todas as árvores podem ser visitadas a partir de uma árvore inicial.
-- Marcar as árvores visitadas em um array booleano `visitado[]`.
+- Use DFS to check if all trees can be visited starting from one initial tree.
+- Mark the visited trees in a boolean array `visited[]`.

-## 4. Verificar Conectividade
+## 4. Check Connectivity

-- Após a DFS, verificar se todas as árvores foram visitadas.
-- Se todas foram visitadas, o grafo é conexo e a resposta é "S".
-Caso contrário, a resposta é "N".
+- After the DFS, check if all trees have been visited.
+- If all were visited, the graph is connected and the answer is "S".
+Otherwise, the answer is "N".